gogins/csound-vst3-opcodes/README.md

 This project provides Csound plugin opcodes for hosting VST3 plugin instruments and effects in Csound.

-These opcodes are a port of the older vst4cs opcodes, which supports only the VST2 protocol, to the newer and more capable VST3 protocol.
+These opcodes are a port of the older vst4cs opcodes, which support only the VST2 protocol, to the newer and more capable VST3 protocol.
 The opcodes have more or less the same behavior as the vst4cs opcodes.